IUPAC/WFChemCookbook/_sources/about.md

 data likely to be encountered by researchers, data scientists and many other stakeholders engaged in publishing and re-using chemical data.
 Best practices for using standards and tools will be emphasized and the resource will include instructions for how to contribute materials.

+## WordFAIR Initiative
+The Committee on Data of the International Science Council ([CODATA](https://codata.org/)) and the Research Data Alliance (RDA) have recently launched the [WorldFAIR Initiative](https://worldfair-project.eu/) to advance implementation of the [FAIR data principles](https://force11.org/info/the-fair-data-principles/) within and across research domains.
+The International Union of Pure and Applied Chemistry ([IUPAC](https://iupac.org/)), known as the world authority on chemical nomenclature, terminology, and standardized methods of measurement, is leading the WorldFAIR Chemistry project in a concerted effort through collaboration with related disciplines and data science communities to support broader data sharing of chemical data.
+The goal of [WorldFAIR Chemistry](https://iupac.org/project/2022-012-1-024) is to support the use of chemical data standards in research workflows to enable downstream data reuse through practical direction and resources.

+*WorldFAIR “Global cooperation on FAIR data policy and practice” is funded by the EC HORIZON-WIDERA-2021-ERA-01-41 Coordination and Support Action under Grant Agreement No. 101058393.*